Code-Institute-Submissions/milestoneproject3-8/README.md

 # Pennsylvania Dutch Recipe Swap

-My third Milestone project is called the Pennsylvania Dutch Recipe Swap, a site where viewers can look a collection of Pennsylvania Dutch cooking recipes, and if they want leave some recipes of their own.
+My third Milestone project is called KOCHBUCH, a site where viewers can look at a collection of Pennsylvania Dutch cooking recipes, and if they want leave some recipes of their own.
 This site features Python's web framework, Flask.

 ## UX